AppleGamer22/applegamer22.github.io/content/posts/monsec/index.md

 ![MonSec 2023 Committee's Last Team Photo](committee_2023.jpg "MonSec 2023 Committee's Last Team Photo")

 # The Future
+The committee is in the the midst of the handover period, and I'm beyond impressed by their dedication.
+Planning for next year's events is underway, and I'm sure next year's MonSec members will be pleased with the breadth of workshop concepts and guest speaker sessions that will be featured.

 ![MonSec & Friends at ANZ UnConference23](anz_unconference23.jpg "MonSec & Friends at ANZ UnConference23")

+I should emphasise that Rohan, Oscar and myself aren't officially related to Cloudflare, as we just think their shirt looks cool.

 # Credits
 This journey has not been possible without my teammates and friends that made this experience one of the highlights of my degree.